Menu

 Settling Into a Manhattan Neighborhood: Your Complete First-Month Guide

-Maxwell · 27 years experience 3 min read
+Maxwell · 27 years experience 4 min read

 First 24 Hours: The Essentials

-Before you do anything else, locate these essentials near your new building:
+First, before you do anything else, locate these essentials near your new building:

 Finding Your Favorite Restaurants

-• Check Infatuation NYC for neighborhood-specific recommendations
+• Also, check Infatuation NYC for neighborhood-specific recommendations

 By Neighborhood

-Chelsea / Hell’s Kitchen: Hell’s Kitchen (9th Ave in the 40s–50s) has evolved into one of Manhattan’s best dining blocks, with everything from Korean BBQ to old-school Italian.
+Chelsea / Hell’s Kitchen: Meanwhile, Hell’s Kitchen (9th Ave in the 40s–50s) has evolved into one of Manhattan’s best dining blocks, with everything from Korean BBQ to old-school Italian.

 Setting Up Your New Home